 Don’t make the mistake of thinking you’re off the hook when your child reaches 18 years of age.
 If you owe back child support, the agency can still intercept refunds even after your child no longer qualifies for support.

 2. Nontax Federal Debts

-If you owe money to other federal agencies, TOP can take money to satisfy these debts.
+If you owe money to other government agencies, TOP can take money to satisfy these debts.
 These include past-due or defaulted federal student loans, payments on HUD loans, and any fines, penalties, or fees due to other federal agencies.

 3. State Income Tax Debts

-If you owe income taxes to any state — whether you still live there or not – TOP can seize your refund to cover that debt.
+If you owe income taxes to any state — whether you still live there or not – TOP can seize your refund offset to cover that debt.
 This can happen even if you have a payment plan in place with the state agency.